 Know that this key is totally unique where each user has a different key that either encodes or decodes the data as directed by the key holder.
-The key however isn’t any physical key and is only a form of password which once entered, makes the data readable again.
+The key however isn’t any physical key and is only a form of a password which once entered, makes the data readable again.

-How Can you Use Encryption?
+How Can You Use Encryption?

 Other Modes of Security:

 Apart from this, you can use a lot of algorithms related to encryption that best fits your need.
-Terms like Triple DES, RSA and Blowfish are some common names in this category.
+Terms like Triple DES, RSA, and Blowfish are some common names in this category.

 Future of Encryption:

-A method that exploits quantum mechanical properties to fulfill objectives related to cryptographic.
-The basic advantage of this is where it allows the fulfillment of multiple cryptographic objectives which are proven to be impossible.
+A method that exploits quantum mechanical properties to fulfill objectives related to cryptography.
+The basic advantage of this is that it allows the fulfillment of multiple cryptographic objectives which are proven to be impossible.
 For instance, it seems hard or even impossible to steal or copy the data stored in a quantum state where the act of interpreting the encoded information changes the state in a quantum state.

 A type of encryption that arranges a series or a bunch of useless data whenever the wrong credentials are entered.
 The hacker however won’t be notified of the wrong attempt and would be shown data similar to the real one but wouldn’t be the actual data.
-In this way, hacker would stop making any more attempts thinking all that was supposed to be hacked is now in their possession but the reality is it was nothing but fake data which came into existence due to use of wrong key or password.
+In this way, a hacker would stop making any more attempts thinking all that was supposed to be hacked is now in their possession but the reality is it was nothing but fake data that came into existence due to the use of the wrong key or password.